 Since beginning my internship at the Rakow Research Library, I’ve been pleasantly surprised by their collections every day.
 One of the most interesting I’ve come across so far is Katharine Lamb Tait’s archive.
 In this collection of close to 30 boxes, there’s everything from Tait’s sketches for stained glass window designs to her diploma to her purse.
 It’s a unique insight into the life of an artist that people rarely get to see.

 Katharine Lamb Tait was born into an artistic family in June 1895.
 The family owned and operated a stained glass studio, J&R Lamb Studios.
-The studio was founded by Tait’s grandfather, Joseph Lamb, and great-uncle, Richard Lamb.
-Charles Rollinson Lamb, Katharine’s father, was an architect and designer, as well as the president of J&R Lamb Studios.
-Her mother, Ella Condie Lamb, was an artist and stained glass designer in her own right.
+The studio was founded in New York City in 1857 by Tait’s grandfather, Joseph Lamb, and great-uncle, Richard Lamb.
+Charles Rollinson Lamb, Katharine’s father, was an architect and designer, as well as the second president of J&R Lamb Studios.
+Her mother, Ella Condie Lamb, was an accomplished artist and stained glass designer.
 Tait commented that “being brought up in that atmosphere, I wanted to be an artist, of course, because my mother was a painter.”
-She would also realize that her father’s designs had a strong influence on her as an artist, making him the “best teacher.”
+She would also realize that her father’s knowledge and designs had a strong influence on her as an artist, making him the “best teacher.”
 After graduating the Friends Seminary in New York City, Tait continued her education at the Arts Student League of New York.
-She also studied design at Columbia University, the National Academy of Design, and Cooper Union, and taught design for multiple years.
+She also studied design at Columbia University, the National Academy of Design, Cooper Union, and abroad in France and England, and taught design for multiple years.

 Tait’s first commercial work as an artist was in the advertising department of the Fleishman Company in New York.
 After a few years, Tait grew tired of drawing “children eating bread.”
 Katharine left the company and traveled to France, where she fell in love with the stained glass windows she saw.
-In 1921, back in the United States, Tait joined her family’s company as a designer for glass windows and mosaics.
-She used the stained-glass styles of the French windows in her work, and the designs at the Studio became more gothic because of this influence.
+In 1921, Tait joined her family’s company as a designer for glass windows and mosaics.
+Her early work for the Studio reflected the influence of the Gothic architecture she saw in France, as well as the work of William Morris, Edward Burne-Jones, and the art nouveau movement.

 In 1925, Katharine married businessman Trevor S. Tait.
-The couple had four children together: Barrie, Robin, Colin, and Kevin.
+The couple had four children together: daughter Barrie and sons Robin, Colin, and Kevin.
 In order to spend more time with her family, she stopped working full-time.
 However, Tait never stopped making designs for J&R Lamb Studios.
-Her father and brother brought work to her at home, and during this time, she completed many preliminary sketches for window designs.
-In 1937, her children were old enough for school and Tait began to work full-time again.
+Her father and brother brought work to her at home, and during this time, she completed a number of sketches for window designs.
+In 1937, her children were old enough for school and Tait began to work on a more regular basis.

 Tait’s windows are located all around the United States, from Holy Trinity Lutheran Church in New York City to 24 windows at The All Saints Episcopal Church in Birmingham, Alabama.
 In her lifetime, Katharine completed over 1,000 commissions.
 The insight I have gained into her life and career through her collection is a treat.